23 Jul What is a Hand Therapist?

 I often hear, ‘I didn’t even know that there were hand therapists’!
 Well, we do exist and are highly educated and trained in upper extremity injuries!

-Practitioners of hand therapy are fully qualified physiotherapists and occupational therapists.
+Practitioners in hand therapy are fully qualified physiotherapists and occupational therapists.
 They have additional extensive training and experience in finger, hand, wrist, and arm injuries and conditions.

 Through further education, clinical experience and independent study, hand therapist have become specialised in a vast array of conditions.

 Four special talents of a hand therapist:

 1) Splinting.
 A core skill of a hand therapist is the ability to make a splint or orthosis custom made to your hand, wrist, or elbow.
 A splint can be fabricated out of thermoplastic, leather, fiberglass or neoprene.
 Your injury and day to day activities will be taken into account of what the best option is for you and your injury.
 Occasionally, your hand therapist may choose to customise a commercially available brace or select an off the shelf brace as the best option or you.

 2) Scar management and wound care.
 Hand therapists work with hand and burn surgeons.
 Therefore, they have a range of specialised skills related to the management of skin.
 Your hand therapist is often in charge of removing post-operative sutures, and cleaning and re-dressing your wounds.
 Silicone products and compression for scars are further examples of the wound management you may receive.

 3) In-depth anatomical knowledge of the hand and arm.
 Practitioners of hand therapy have focused their attention on this one area of the body.
 They have a level of knowledge and understanding that is hard to find elsewhere; including the origin, insertion, and innervation of all of the muscles.
 Full knowledge of bone and ligament positioning, structure, and healing are a few other examples.